fsabre/visual-inventory-django/README.md

 ## TODO

-- The parent of Location and Category can't be self.
+- The parent of a Location can't be self or children.
 - Optimize queries